samsquire/additive-guis/README.md

 ## Email viewer

 This data produces an email viewer whereby you can select folders and select emails.
 It will look terrible because it's not styled.
-But see the example furthur down for a Bootstrap example.
+But see the example further down for a Bootstrap example.

 ```
 {